(Page 2 of 3)

 There will be commentators who will pooh-pooh all these enhancements, and some observers have linked the delays associated with View 4.5 to perceived delays in VMware's client hypervisor -- even though they are quite separate development projects within VMware.

-I raised this speculation over the status of the VMware client hypervisor on the
+I raised this speculation over the status of the VMware client hypervisor on the Office of the CTO VMware blog.
+Here's an excerpt of what Scott Davis, product manager of VMware's desktop team, said:

 Type 1 client hypervisors are interesting technologies which we continue to experiment with in our labs.
 However, they don't on their own provide the device choice, integrated management or composite desktop opex [operating expenditure] benefits our customers seek. -- Read Davis' full response.